ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 On the other hand, if a candidate nails the first question, they may well be a true expert in that area, but you likely won t be confident of their mastery until they ve provided insightful answers to multiple questions across the subject.
 Typically, it takes more time and questioning to identify mastery than a lack of qualification.

-Don't hesitate to politely cut off a candidate s answer and move on to the next category when you know you've heard enough.
+Don't hesitate to politely cut off a candidate's answer and move on to the next category when you know you've heard enough.
 Your goal is to help the candidate demonstrate their skill and knowledge across all the topics that you've decided are important for this role and chosen to evaluate in this interview.
 Letting a candidate rabbit-hole and consume time on a single topic when you already have all the information you need for a score robs them of the opportunity to demonstrate their capabilities in other topics if you run out of time in the interview.
 It is your job, not the candidate s, to manage the pace of the interview.

 ### Executive interviews